TV screen technology explained

-HDR is heralded as the latest ‘must have’ TV feature – but with five different formats supported by different manufacturers, what exactly is HDR TV, and do you really need it?
+HDR is heralded as the latest ‘must have’ TV feature – but with five different formats, from HDR10+ to Dolby Vision, supported by different manufacturers, what exactly is HDR TV, and do you really need it?

 HDR, or High Dynamic Range, is a TV standard that allows screens to give you improved contrast, more accurate colours and more vivid pictures than regular sets.

 It isn’t an alternative to 4K Ultra HD, but rather a complementary TV technology that allows compatible models to make the most of HDR content when it's available.